 Ways to Medicate

-Smoking/inhaling: Burning or vaporizing the cannabis and inhaling the smoke into the lungs is the fastest route to the blood stream.
+Smoking/inhaling: Burning or vaporizing cannabis and inhaling the smoke into the lungs is the fastest route to the bloodstream.
 Take small, shallow puffs rather than deep inhalations.
 Studies done in Australia indicate that 95% of the THC in cannabis is absorbed in the first few seconds of inhaling.
 Holding in the smoke longer just allows more tar and other noxious chemicals to be absorbed.

 Cons: Irritation of the throat and lungs is one of the most obvious adverse effects to the marijuana smoker as is the inevitable cough upon inhaling.
 The cough is the body’s reaction to the irritation of the numerous constituents of the smoke.
 Prolonged and repeated exposure to these irritants can lower resistance to, and aggravate infections from viruses, bacteria, or fungi.
 It is preferable to use only the more potent flower tops, or high-grade hash for medical smoking use.

-Pipes and Bongs: Many ingeniously designed products are on the market that claim to offer a cooler smoke but they are not all safe or efficient to use.
-Avoid wood, aluminum or plastic materials.
+Pipes and Bongs: Many ingeniously designed products are on the market that claims to offer a cooler smoke but they are not all safe or efficient to use.
+Avoid wood, aluminum, or plastic materials.
 Use glass, stainless steel, or brass pipes and bongs.

 Water pipes: Recent research suggests that water pipes are the most harmful and least efficient methods of smoking cannabis.
 The water absorbs a great deal of the THC in the smoke (up to 50%!), increasing the amount of tar the smoker must ingest to get the desired result.
 Using a water pipe with a mouthpiece less than 20cm from the water level can allow water vapor and water drops to enter the lungs.